Imperial (automobile): 1965 (Series AY1-M, H)

 Changes for 1965 were largely confined to the front fascia and to trim, and replacement of the push-button automatic transmission gear selection system with a more conventional steering column-mounted shift lever.
-The split grille was gone, replaced by a large chromed crossbar and surround, and the headlights were inset into the grill behind glass covers (similar to that year's Chrysler 300 and New Yorker models) with etched horizontal lines imitating the grill.
+The split grille was gone, replaced by a large chromed crossbar and surround, and the headlights were inset into the grille behind glass covers (similar to that year's Chrysler 300 and New Yorker models) with etched horizontal lines imitating the grille.
 As pointed out by the sales literature, 100-year-old Claro Walnut trim was added to the interior.
 Production totaled 18,409.

 1966 (Series BY1-M, H)

 This was the final year for the Imperial platform first introduced in 1956 for the 1957 model year.
 All subsequent years through 1966 used this same basic platform with annual changes to the body sheetmetal.
 However, the Imperial still used the wrap-around windshield that had been dropped by most other makes to facilitate egress when they almost all simultaneously downsized for 1961.

 The 1966 model year saw a change to an egg-crate grille.
 The glass headlight covers lost the etched lines but gained twin 24k gold bands around the perimeter.
 The trunk lid bulge became more squared off with a smaller Imperial script off to the side.
 The backup lights were moved to the lower bumper, nearly doubling taillight size.
 The Claro Walnut trim that had been introduced the previous year was used more extensively and would be replaced the following year.
 The 413 CID engine that had been standard since 1959 was replaced with a 350 hp 440 CID engine.